Paul Lieber

 Paul Lieber is an American film, television and theatre actor.
-He is perhaps best known for playing the role of Det.
-Sgt.
-Eric Dorsey on three episodes of the American sitcom television series Barney Miller.
+He is best known for playing the recurring role of Detective Sergeant Eric Dorsey in the seventh season of the American sitcom television series Barney Miller.

-Lieber guest-starred in television programs including Barney Miller, Who's the Boss?, Dallas, Cagney & Lacey, Murder, She Wrote, Night Court, Silver Spoons, Law & Order, Monk, Jake and the Fatman, The X-Files, Judging Amy and Curb Your Enthusiasm.
-He also performed in two Broadway plays, And Miss Reardon Drinks a Little and Lenny.
+Lieber guest-starred in numerous television programs including Who's the Boss?, Dallas, Cagney & Lacey, Murder, She Wrote, Night Court, Silver Spoons, Law & Order, Monk, Jake and the Fatman, The X-Files, Judging Amy and Curb Your Enthusiasm.
+In 1971, he appeared in the Broadways plays And Miss Reardon Drinks a Little and Lenny.
+In 1983, he starred as the older brother Treat in the play Orphans, and in 1995, he played Elia Kazan in the play Names.

+Aside from acting, Lieber taught poetry at Loyola Marymount University, and taught acting at the American Musical and Dramatic Academy.
+He was nominated three times for the Pushcart Prize.